 One of the first major payment gateway service providers, Authorize.net has a reputation for being a fantastic service for retail storefronts, being easy to integrate on many different platforms.
 The service does come with a flat setup fee and recurring monthly fees, although it is a feature-packed service that offers good value for money.

-For example, the service includes robust security settings that includes an advanced fraud detection suit with various fraud prevention filters, not to mention a great customer information manager (CIM) that greatly simplifies PCI DSS compliance.
+For example, the service includes robust security settings that include an advanced fraud detection suite with various fraud prevention filters, not to mention a great customer information manager (CIM) that greatly simplifies PCI DSS compliance.
 The company, owned by Visa, also offers great support services for both merchants and customers.